google/TestParameterInjector/README.md

 In this example, both `test1` and `test2` will be run twice (once for each parameter value).

+The test runner will set these fields before calling any methods, so it is safe to use such `@TestParameter`-annotated fields for setting up other test values and behavior in `@Before` methods.

 #### Supported types

 The following examples show most of the supported types.
 See the `@TestParameter` javadoc for more details.